con2/infokala-tracon/README.md

 ## [Infokala] is installed using `pip`

 Note that this repository does not contain the actual source code for the [Infokala] application.
-The actual application consists of the package called `infokala` that is installed using `pip` from `requirements.txt`.
-The version of Infokala to use is selected in `requirements.txt`.
+The actual application consists of the package called `infokala` that is installed using `pip`.

+Please check out a suitable version of Infokala and install it in the same virtualenv using eg. `pip install -e .` (see below).

 This repository is responsible for setting up the Tracon/Kompassi specific bits for Infokala, such as the Kompassi OAuth2 based authentication and group membership based authorization.